Describes the steps necessary to install a Jalopy release.

 binary.

 Jalopy comes as a compressed JAR Archive (JAR) that contains all necessary application files.
 The JAR is executable and provides a graphical setup wizard that lets you install the software in a few easy steps.
 If you’re about to install Jalopy for the first time, wizard installation is highly recommended.
-When upgrading, it is usually much simpler to perform a silent install as described in Section 1.4, “Silent Installation”.
+When upgrading, if the target application directories have not changed, it is usually much simpler to perform a silent install as described in Section 1.4, “Silent Installation”.

 To start the setup wizard, you may open a shell and type

 at the command line.
-But with modern Java virtual machines, it is usually possible to launch the installer by just double-clicking the downloaded JAR file from within your file manager.
+But with modern desktop systems, it is usually possible to launch the installer by just double-clicking the downloaded JAR file from within your file manager.
+If your system should not be configured this way, you can always resort to the manual invocation as described above.

 After you’ve invoked the setup wizard, the welcome screen will appear shortly.